-Event Meaning Description Range UVD Triggers an event if the output voltage falls below the defined threshold.
-OVD Triggers an event if the output voltage exceeds the defined threshold.
-UCD UnderCurrent Detection Triggers an event if the output current falls below the defined threshold.
-0 AI {Nom} OCD OverCurrent Detection theshold.
-U AINom OPD OverPower Detection Triggers an event if the output power exceeds the defined threshold.
-0 WP {Nom}
+Event Meaning Description Range UVD UnderVoltage Detection oltage D etection Triggers an event if the DC voltage falls below the defined threshold.
+OVD OverVoltage Detection Triggers an event if the DC voltage exceeds the defined threshold.
+UCD UnderCurrent Detection Triggers an event if the DC current falls below the defined threshold.
+0 AI Nom OCD OverCurrent Detection Triggers an event if the DC current exceeds the defined threshold.
+0 AI Nom OPD OverPower Detection Triggers an event if the DC power exceeds the defined threshold.
+0 WP Nom

 These events shall not be confused with alarms such as OT and OVP which are for device protection.
-User defined events can, however, if set to action Alarm, switch off the DC output and thus protect the load, like a sensitive electronic application.
+User defined events can, however, if set to action "Alarm", switch off the DC input and thus protect the source, like a sensitive electronic application.

-How to configure user defined events
+► How to configure user defined events

-1. While the DC output is switched off tap touch area
+1. While the DC input is switched off tap touch area